Minecraft modding: Reception

-PC Worlds Nate Ralph calls installing mods for Minecraft "a somewhat convoluted process", but does admit it could serve the player who desires "a little more out of the experience" of playing the game.
+In 2011, PC Worlds Nate Ralph called installing mods for Minecraft "a somewhat convoluted process", but does admit it could serve the player who desires "a little more out of the experience" of playing the game.

-Max Eddy of PC Magazine also raises a point concerning the process of setting up a game augmented with mods, claiming "it seems rather complicated" and that at first he was "too afraid to mod Minecraft at all", but learned to appreciate it when he realized that modding Minecraft is "pretty forgiving".
+In 2013, Max Eddy of PC Magazine also raises a point concerning the process of setting up a game augmented with mods, claiming "it seems rather complicated" and that at first he was "too afraid to mod Minecraft at all", but learned to appreciate it when he realized that modding Minecraft is "pretty forgiving".
 Eddy does nevertheless mention that he feels Mojang's fast development pace regarding the main game has slowed down the progress of the most popular mods.

 Minecraft mod Galacticraft was mod of the week in PC Gamer in July 2013.

 At San Jose Mercury News, George Avalos claims that mods are definitely suited for "mainstream enthusiasts", but does warn that precaution must be taken in order to avoid downloading "dangerous and spammy software" when looking for Minecraft mods.
 Avalos also remarks that installing mods will probably require adult attention, even though Minecraft typically appeals to children.

 Official support

 Education

-Minecraft is a game which is occasionally used in schools worldwide for educational purposes.
+Minecraft is occasionally used in schools worldwide for educational purposes.

 Minecraft mods are credited for being a gateway for children to pick up coding and programming.
 Several educational projects have been created to further encourage students to learn coding through Minecraft, including LearnToMod, ComputerCraftEdu, and Minecraft: Pi Edition, all of which are offered free to teachers.
 Programming classes utilizing Minecraft were also started by the University of California, which aims to teach children aged 8–18 how to program applications.

 In 2011, "MinecraftEDU" was created as a paid mod sold to schools that enabled the teaching of a wider variety of subjects including language, history and art.
 In January 2016, Microsoft bought it and turned it into a separate edition of Minecraft called "Minecraft: Education Edition".
+A 2025 systematic review of digital game-based learning with Minecraft reported improvements in student engagement, learning outcomes, and computational thinking.

 In The Parent's Guidebook to Minecraft, author Cori Dusmann denotes that homeschooling and Minecraft make for an interesting match, as creating simple mods can be an "illustration of scientific principles", to which homeschooling providers are receptive.

 The idea of introducing Minecraft into school curriculums was resisted by Tom Bennett, who serves as an adviser to the British government.
 According to Bennett, Minecraft was a gimmick, and schools would do well to "drain the swamp of gimmicks" and resort to just books for teaching.
 Bennett's condemnation was rebutted by a number of journalists for The Guardian, who thought that Minecraft in schools was a worthwhile innovation.